 - Remove from the heat.
 Whisk the egg yolks in a bowl and slowly stir in a cup of the hot cream mixture to temper it (this keeps the eggs from curdling).
 Stir the egg-cream mixture into the saucepan with the rest of the cream and return the pan to the heat.

 - Stir constantly over medium heat until the mixture thickens, about 10 minutes.
-(It will not be as thick as a pudding; it’s more like a crème anglaise — a French custard sauce.)
-Remove from the heat (if using the saffron threads, dissolve them in the rosewater before adding), and stir in the rosewater and taste.
-Add a little at a time until it has the flavor you want.
+(It will not be as thick as a pudding; it's more like a crème anglaise — a French custard sauce.)
+Remove from the heat (if using the saffron threads, dissolve them in the rose water before adding), and stir in the rose water and taste.
+Add a little at a time until it has the desired flavor.

-- Freezing modifies the flavor of ice cream — once it’s frozen, it will not taste as sweet — so if you like a sweeter ice cream, use the greater amount of sugar; if you prefer the flavor of rosewater, add a little more of that.
+- Freezing modifies the flavor of ice cream — once it's frozen, it will not taste as sweet — so if you like a sweeter ice cream, use the greater amount of sugar; if you prefer the flavor of rose water, add a little more of that ingredient.

 - Strain the custard into a bowl to get a nice smooth consistency.
 Chill the custard (if you are in a hurry, place the bowl of custard over an ice bath and stir it until it's cold; if you have more time, just put the bowl in the refrigerator).
 Once the custard is cold, process it according to the instructions on your ice cream maker.